Welcome to the TWJ Foundation

-- Major Overseas Grants to ENT Specialty Registrars on numbered otolaryngology training programmes in the United Kingdom and Republic of Ireland: applicants must have passed the Intercollegiate FRCS (pre- or post-CCT by the time the Fellowship commences.
+These are open to ENT Specialty Registrars on numbered otolaryngology training programmes in the United Kingdom and Republic of Ireland: applicants must have passed the Intercollegiate FRCS but may be pre- or post-CCT by the time the Fellowship commences.
 These TWJ Fellowships are available for six months to one year in overseas university ENT departments to specifically supplement the otological training of the applicant.
-The current TWJ Fellowships are advertised in the July/August edition of ENT NEWS and on this website.
-Each specialty registrar also receives a broadsheet advertising the Fellowships through ENT UK.
+TWJ Fellowships are advertised in the July/August edition of ENT & Audiology News and on this website, and each specialty registrar also receives an e-mail notice advertising the Fellowships through ENT UK.
 Short-listed candidates are interviewed in December.

 - Short Fellowship Grants

 - Small Grants

-These grants are offered to Otolaryngologists, ENT Specialty Registrars, Audiologists and Hearing Therapists who wish to attend otological courses and meetings.
+These grants may occasionally be offered to Otolaryngologists, ENT Specialty Registrars, Audiologists and Hearing Therapists who wish to attend advanced otological courses and meetings.
 Thesis grants may sometimes be offered to help support ENT Specialty Registrars in writing up an otherwise completed higher degree.
 In some circumstances research grants may be available for ENT Specialty Registrars undertaking a period of otological research.

 - Requests for Help